0844 819 8715

 Overstaying is charged at £1 for an additional twenty minutes, and £2 for half an hour.
 There are 120 parking spaces in front of the terminal, providing speedy access for disabled people and flustered flyers.
 The pick-up and drop-off car park is well sign-posted on the airport approach roads.

-If you’re feeling flush, consider hiring an executive taxi – a Jaguar, Porsche or BMW.
+Premium Newcastle Taxis...
+Porsches, Jaguars or BMWs if you're feeling flush, consider hiring an executive taxi.
 Prestige services come complete with an experienced chauffeur, well-dressed and eager to take you wherever you want to go, and a range of additional benefits, including in-car DVD players, newspapers and bottled water.
 A handful of transfer specialists may also provide limousines, perfect for that awards ceremony or school prom.

 A complementary meet-and-greet service is bundled with all elite transfer packages, helping you feel like a movie star at the airport when you find your chauffeur holding a card with your name on whilst your fellow travellers struggle to hail a black cab in the bitter northern rain.

-Taxi firms in the northeast also provide an unmetered service, separating them from private-hire minicabs and hackney carriages, which can charge up to 30% more than a transfer company.
+Top tip: Newcastle Taxi firms also provide an unmetered service (common in the north east), separating them from private-hire minicabs and hackney carriages, which can charge up to 30% more than a transfer company.

 Things to See and Do